-The site is surrounded by public land administered by the U.S. Bureau of Land Management and also by private land.
+The site is surrounded by public land administered by the U.S. Bureau of Land Management and by private land.
 Land on three sides is used primarily for livestock grazing.
-Ur-Energy is the property owner north of the site and can access and use stockpiled topsoil on the site.
+Ur-Energy is the property owner north of the site (PL-15) and can access and use stockpiled topsoil on the site through sections of secured temporary fence along the northern site boundary.
 This access is in accordance with an agreement originally established between Petrotomics Company, the former site licensee, and Pathfinder Mines Corporation, which was acquired by Ur-Energy.
 LM is the successor to Petrotomics, and the terms of the agreement remain in effect.
 The Wyoming Department of Environmental Quality (WDEQ) extended Pathfinder's mine area permit to include the soil stockpile area.
 In accordance with the permit, Ur-Energy will be required to reclaim the disturbed area, including replacing fences, when it has finished removing topsoil from the stockpile.
 No stockpiled topsoil has been removed.